jinglee18/pythontest/README.md

    ```

 ## Output
-After execution, an Excel file named aggregated_sales.xlsx will be generated in the script directory.
-This file contains two sheets:
-Sales by Region
-Sales by Product Category

-## Output

 After running the script, an Excel file named **`aggregated_sales.xlsx`** will be generated in the project directory.
 This file contains two sheets:

-### 1. **Sales by Region**
+1. **Sales by Region**
 This sheet provides aggregated sales data grouped by store region.

-### 2. **Sales by Product Category**
+2. **Sales by Product Category**
 This sheet provides aggregated sales data grouped by product category.

 ## File Structure
    - **aggregated_sales.xlsx**